tldr-pages/tldr/pages/osx/ditto.md

 `ditto -V {{path/to/source}} {{path/to/destination}}`

-- Copy a given file or folder, while retaining the original file permissions:
+- Copy a given file or directory, while retaining the original file permissions:

 `ditto -rsrc {{path/to/source}} {{path/to/destination}}`